 Biomedical and mechatronics engineering

 E7 will accommodate growth from the recently launched biomedical engineering program and the expansion of the Faculty of Engineering’s highly-popular mechatronics engineering program.
-It will also house the Faculty’s new teaching innovation, the multidisciplinary Engineering Ideas Clinic™, where undergraduate students starting from first year integrate classroom theory with hands-on learning as they design, build, test and refine ideas.
+It will also house the Faculty’s new teaching innovation, the multidisciplinary Engineering Ideas Clinic™, where undergraduate students

 The Conrad School of Entrepreneurship and Business will relocate to E7, where Faculty and mentors will offer a new entrepreneurship option.
 The building will have dedicated study and social spaces for students, lecture halls and entrepreneurial support areas, along with areas for student teams to prototype their Capstone Design projects.